Common Questions:

 Why should I learn how to sail on Lake Nockamixon?

 Lake Nockamixon is an ideal place to learn to sail.
 The 1450-acre lake is approximately 6.5 miles long and has a marina with 648 slips.
 The water is clean and safe.
 Since engines above 20 HP are not allowed on Lake Nockamixon, sailors can focus on learning to sail without having to worry about jet skis or large power boats.
 There is a large community of both cruising and racing sailors who enjoy Lake Nockamixon.
 Winds average around 10 MPH throughout the year, providing sailors with some of the best sailing conditions available anywhere.
-Winds on the Lake can be shifty and gusty at times so students learn quickly how to adjust to challenging and changing conditions.
+Winds on the Lake can be shifty and gusty at times, so students learn quickly how to adjust to challenging and changing conditions.
 Waves on Lake Nockamixon are seldom above one foot, so motion sickness is nearly nonexistent.
 The lessons learned on Lake Nockamixon transfer well to other bodies of water.
-Sailors who learned to sail on Lake Nockamixon have gone sailing in other bodies of water all over the world.
+Sailors who learned to sail on Lake Nockamixon have gone sailing in different bodies of water all over the world.

 How much should I tip the instructor?

-Some students give more but a gratuity of 15-20% of course fees is typical.
+Some students give more, but a gratuity of 15-20% of course fees is typical.
 Cash is appreciated.

 Do I get my money back if I must cancel a class?
 Do students get their money back if the school must cancel a class?